304 North Cardinal St.

 Once the cut seed potato pieces have dried, place them in a cool dry location out of direct sunlight for a few weeks to sprout.
 This process is called “chitting” the potatoes.
 Plant the potatoes once the sprouts are an inch or two long.

-German Butterball Potatoes are generally planted 2-4 days before the date of the average last spring frost.
-In most climates, this means planting in March or April, but it may occur in February in the south.
-Don’t delay planting as these potatoes require quite a long growing season.
+German Butterball potatoes are generally planted outdoors 2-4 weeks before the expected date of the average last spring frost.
+In most climates, this means planting in March or April, but it may occur in February in the south (or even in May in the north).
+Don’t delay planting as these potatoes require quite a long growing season in comparison to other potato varieties.

-German Butterball Potatoes need full sun to produce the best yield, but they will still do well with partial sun.
-The plants require a well-drained soil that is high in organic matter.
+German Butterball potato plants need full sun to produce the best yield, but they will still do well with partial sun.
+The plants require well-drained soil that is high in organic matter.
 Add compost or well-rotted manure to the planting area a few weeks before planting.
+You can also use a pre-fertilized potting mix inside a potato grow bag.

 This potato variety is suitable for growing in all USDA planting zones.
 However, it is a late-season variety, so gardeners in colder climates may find that the growing season here is too short to get full maturity before the first frost of fall.